RedHatWorkshops/CodeReadyWorkspacesAndLauncherTutorial/EditCodeUsingCodeReadyWorkspaces.md

 * **RAM:** You can choose the RAM size for the dev-machine.
 We can leave the default `2GB`
 * **Projects:** Click on `Add or Import Project`.
 Choose `Git` option and paste the URL for the GitRepo where your code was created by the Launcher.
 ![](./images/2.CodeReady.png)
-* Create on the `Create and Open` button.
+* Click on the `Create and Open` button.
 This will start launching a new workspace.

 ![](./images/3.CodeReady.png)